alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 the old wave function disappears and is replaced by a new wave function, in this case propagating from a single slit.
-This is usually called the _collapse of the wave function_: the wave function collapses as a result of a measurement.
+This is usually called the _collapse of the wave function_: the wave function is reset as a result of a measurement.

 The third viewpoint is more technical: adding a detector causes an effect called _decoherence_.